 - 25.1 Members' clubs and miners' welfare institutes (but not commercial clubs) may apply for a Club Gaming Permit or a Club Gaming Machine Permit.
 The Club Gaming Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D), equal chance gaming and games of chance as set-out in regulations.
-A Club Gaming Machine Permit will enable the premises to provide gaming machines (3 chance as set-out in regulations.
-A Club Gaming Machine Permit will enable the premises to provide gaming machines (3 chance as set-out in regulations.
-A Club Gaming Machine Permit will enable the premises to provide gaming machines (3 chance as set-out in regulations). - 25.2 Members' clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, unless the gaming is permitted by separate regulations.
+A Club Gaming Machine Permit will enable the premises to provide gaming machines (3 machines of categories B, C or D). - 25.2 Members' clubs must have at least 25 members and be established and conducted "wholly or mainly" for purposes other than gaming, unless the gaming is permitted by separate regulations.
 It is anticipated that this will cover bridge and whist clubs, which will replicate the position under the Gaming Act 1968.
 A members' club must be permanent in nature, not established to make commercial profit, and controlled by its members equally.
-Examples include working men's clubs, branches of Royal British Legion and clubs with political affiliations. - 25.3 Licensing authorities may only refuse an application on the grounds that: - the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare ilnstitute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities; - a permit held by the applicant has been cancelled in the previous ten years; or - an objection has been lodged by the Commission or the police. - 25.4 It should be noted that there is a 'fast-track' procedure available for premises which hold a Club Premises Certificate under the Licensing Act 2003.
-The Gambling Commission's Guidance for local authorities states: "Under the fasttrack procedure there is no opportunity for objections to be made by the Commission or the police, and the grounds upon which an Authority can refuse a permit are reduced".
-The grounds on which an application under the process may be refused are:
+Examples include working men's clubs, branches of Royal British Legion and clubs with political affiliations. - 25.3 Licensing authorities may only refuse an application on the grounds that: - the applicant does not fulfil the requirements for a members' or commercial club or miners' welfare institute and therefore is not entitled to receive the type of permit for which it has applied; - the applicant's premises are used wholly or mainly by children and/or young persons; - an offence under the Act or a breach of a permit has been committed by the applicant while providing gaming facilities;

-- that the club is established primarily for gaming, other than gaming prescribed under schedule 12; - that in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - that a Club Gaming Permit or Club Machine Permit issued to the applicant in the last ten years has been cancelled. - 25.5 There are statutory conditions on Club Gaming Permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.
+- a permit held by the applicant has been cancelled in the previous ten years; or - an objection has been lodged by the Commission or the police. - 25.4 It should be noted that there is a 'fast-track' procedure available for premises which hold a Club Premises Certificate under the Licensing Act 2003.
+The Gambling Commission's Guidance for local authorities states: "Under the fast-track procedure there is no opportunity for objections to be made by the Commission or the police, and the grounds upon which an Authority can refuse a permit are reduced".
+The grounds on which an application under the process may be refused are: - that the club is established primarily for gaming, other than gaming prescribed under schedule 12; - that in addition to the prescribed gaming, the applicant provides facilities for other gaming; or - that a Club Gaming Permit or Club Machine Permit issued to the applicant in the last ten years has been cancelled. - 25.5 There are statutory conditions on Club Gaming Permits that no child uses a category B or C machine on the premises and that the holder complies with any relevant provision of a code of practice about the location and operation of gaming machines.